intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ## Modify properties

-Sources and layers aren't immutable and therefore, can be modified anytime during the map render.
+Sources and layers aren't immutable so they can be modified anytime during the map render.
 For example, to alter the fill color of a layer after it's been added to the map, you use the map's `Style` object to get the layer and set the property.

 {{
 <CodeLanguageToggle id="modify-properties" />